 This is particularly useful when you consider a scenario where you not only need to create dozens of variations of a product, but need to input descriptions, categories, pricing and other product info.
 Replicating this info manually across dozens of variations would be both time-consuming, and error-prone.

 Order Entry & Purchasing Matrix

-Using this approach, an order entry employee can place orders by navigating a matrix of all colors and sizes for a given style, adding quantities where appropriate.
+Using this approach, an employee can submit orders by navigating a matrix of all colors and sizes for a given style, adding quantities where appropriate.
 This would create multiple order lines in a faction of the time it would take to key them in line by line.

 The same functionality should be available for placing purchase orders.
 Similarly, a matrix approach to price changes on a sales order purchase order can again save time and reduce the scope for errors.

-With appropriate apparel inventory software, entering orders line by line can be a thing of the past.
+With appropriate apparel management software, users have the option of switching back and forth between the grid and traditional order entry modes, making entering orders line by line a thing of the past.